Foods to avoid to lose weight!

 Weight gain can happen due to numerous factors; however, an increased amount of added sugar has been found to increase the number of calories consumed.

-Make sure to practice good oral hygiene, because the more sugar content you consume it promotes bacteria to multiply and grow.
+Make sure to practice good oral hygiene, because the more sugar content you consume promotes bacteria to multiply and grow.

 The American Heart Association recommends no more than 36 grams for men and 25 grams for women.